Pago Pago, American Samoa: Demographics

 The village of Pago Pago proper had a 2010 population of 3,656.
 However, Pago Pago also encompasses neighboring villages.
 The Greater Pago Pago Area was home to 11,500 residents in 2011.
 Around 90 percent of American Samoa's population lives around Pago Pago.
 American Samoa's population grew by 22 percent in the 1990s; nearly all of this growth took place in Pago Pago.

-As of the 2000 U.S. Census, 74.5% of Pago Pago's population are of "Native Hawaiian or Other Pacific Island" race.
+As of the 2000 U.S. census, 74.5% of Pago Pago's population are of "Native Hawaiian or Other Pacific Island" race.
 16.6% were Asian, while 4.9% were white.
 In Pago Pago proper, residential communities are mostly found in the Vaipito Valley.

 The proportion of Pago Pago residents born outside of American Samoa was 26 percent in the early 1980s, and 39 percent in the late 1980s.
 The percentage of residents born abroad reached 44 percent in 1990.
 Many of the residents are American Samoans who were born abroad, and the village also has had an increasing number of new residents from Far East countries such as South Korea.

+The village of Pago Pago, the Greater Pago Pago Area and Maʻopūtasi County observed a notable reduction in population during the period from 2010 to 2020.
+Specifically, the county registered a 16.8 percent decline in population, while Pago Pago proper recorded an 18 percent decrease.
+This decline surpassed the overall population decrease for American Samoa, which stood at 10.5 percent during the same timeframe.
+Among the villages in the county, only Anua experienced a positive growth in population, contrasting with declines in villages such as Fagatogo (−16.8%), Satala (−26.6%), and Utulei (−30%).